OwlRisk/syncrade-web/docs/authority-kernel-bring-up-plan-v1.md

 **Output:**
 - **ONE** Intelligence Object
-- Type: `BEHAVIOR`
+- Type: `OBSERVATION` (frozen per `docs/kernel-bring-up-spec-v1.md`)
-- Judgment: "Wallet is showing accumulation / distribution / neutral behavior"
+- Judgment: Observable facts about wallet behavior
 - Window: `last 30d` (fixed)

 **Hard rules:**
-- Only ONE judgment type allowed in v1
+- Only ONE judgment type allowed in v1: `OBSERVATION` only
 - Only ONE model/pipeline version
 - Only ONE chain (Base)
 - Only ONE window (30d)
+- Only mock data sources (no real chains)

 **This is the minimum viable Authority Kernel.**

+**See:** `docs/kernel-bring-up-spec-v1.md` for complete Bring-Up specification.

 ⸻